liviaellen/Dimensions-ASCII-art/README.md

 ## Artist Statement

 In this digital age, we exist simultaneously in physical and virtual spaces.
-Dimensions makes visible the translation between these realms—showing how cameras, algorithms, and screens reduce our three-dimensional presence into two-dimensional data.
+Dimensions makes visible the translation between these realms, showing how cameras, algorithms, and screens reduce our three-dimensional presence into two-dimensional data.

 The ASCII characters are not arbitrary; they map to the brightness of your face, creating a procedurally generated portrait that shifts and flows.
 The rainbow spectrum represents the full range of digital color space, slowly rotating to remind us that this representation is alive, changing, never static.